sailscastshq/docs.sailscasts.com/docs/slipway/helm.md

 - **Copy as JSON** for the complete value received by the browser
 - **Export CSV** when the result is compatible with the table view
+- **Copy diagnostics** for target and execution metadata without returned values
 - **Clear result** in project Helm

 CSV exports preserve the visible columns and protect text values from being interpreted